Committees

 Member Engagement

 Works to ensure new members are becoming engaged in the club by helping them identify opportunities and providing a greater understanding of the benefits of membership.
-Also identifies increased opportunities for engagement and connectedness to the club to ensure all members feel a sense of belonging; outreach to members who may have become disengaged for a variety of reasons.
+Also identifies increased opportunities for engagement and connectedness to the club to ensure all members feel a sense of belonging.
+Role responsible

 New Member Introduction

-Interviews and then introduces new members to the club at the regular Wednesday meetings.
-Creativity and polished speaking skills are usually the hallmarks of members participating in this committee.
+Schedules Interviewers that introduce new members to the club at the regular Wednesday meetings.
+Creativity and confident speaking skills are usually the hallmarks of members participating in this committee.

 Rotary Cares